Essential Moving Tips When Buying & Selling A Home At The Same Time

 Do’s and Don’ts

-Now that you have an idea of how to get the best mortgage for you, we need to go over what to do and not do prior to and after you complete an application.
+Now that you have an idea of how to get the perfect mortgage for you, we need to go over what to do and not do prior to and after you complete an application.
 The next step is to do everything you can to make the process go as smoothly as possible.
 Most of this can be done prior to even submitting an application.

 DO: